conceptadev/rockets/packages/nestjs-auth-jwt/README.md

 ### 1.2 Installation

-#### Install the AuthJwtModule package:
+#### Install the AuthJwtModule package

 To get started, install the `@concepta/nestjs-auth-jwt` packages and some other dependencies from npm or yarn:

 ```bash
 npm install class-transformer